Eyepop01/Eyepop01.github.io/README.md

-A project done by Amin, Samuel and Collins
+A simple Html, CSS and Javascript page